coomdev/pngextraembedder/README.md

 That's better.
 Officially, all developpment is made and tested on latest Chromium with VM.
 I'm willing to provide support and help for FF and other Chromium-based browsers as long as you use ViolentMonkey and provide as much information as you can: console logs, screenshots, versions...

+## Something else

+Either post in /cumg/, but I might gloss over your post, or open an issue on this repository, you need an account but email verification is disabled.

 ## It's slow

 The slowest machine I have available is an 8GB 2011 Sandy Bridge i5 with a 1660Ti, the only way I can tell something is slow is if you post a performance profile for me to study.
 (DevTools > Performance > Reload and Start Profiler > Save Profiler).